IF ALL OF LIFE WERE SUNSHINE

 WANDERING IN THE DESERT FOR 40 YEARS

 I hadn’t written in a very long time, but when I did, I referenced 2 Corinthians as my favorite book in the Bible.
 There, Paul encourages readers that God’s grace is always sufficient and His power is strengthened in weakness.
-Our hardships and faith struggles have been well documented by my wife — but my private weakness (something I rarely share) is not trusting the Lord enough even after all I’ve seen Him accomplish.
-I feel like I have been left wandering in the desert for forty years fearing each day and what’s to come.
+My wife has documented our hardships and faith struggles well, but my private weakness (something I rarely share) is not trusting the Lord enough, even after all I’ve seen Him accomplish.
+I feel like I have been left wandering in the desert for forty years, fearing each day and what’s to come.

 DESERT RAIN – HIDDEN IN GOD’S HAND